-Racial Composition by Annexation, Section 5 Coverage, and Shelby
+acial Composition by Annexation, Section 5 Coverage, and Shelby

 Next, I ask what the consequences of annexations are.
 Even though annexations decreased in frequency after Shelby, places that conduct annexations may still do so in ways that dilute existing Black and non-Black minority population shares to a greater extent compared to prior to Shelby.
-I hypothesized that after Shelby, Section 5 places that annex will have smaller Black and non-Black minority population shares at the end of the period compared to similar places that did not annex, and compared to annexing, non-Section 5 places.
-I also hypothesized that the magnitude of population composition decreases will be larger for Black compared to non-Black minority populations.
+I hypothesized that after Shelby, Section 5 places that annex will have smaller Black and non-Black minority population shares at the end of the period compared to similar places that did not annex, and compared to annexing, non-Section 5 places (H2).
+I also hypothesized that the magnitude of population composition decreases will be larger for Black compared to non-Black minority populations (H3).
 Table A2 in the appendix presents coefficients from models examining how racial composition in cities varies by annexation, Section 5 coverage, and the Shelby decision, with models run separately for the each of the outcomes, Black, White, and non-Black minority population share at the end of the period, z-standardized against their respective standard deviations—16.9%, 22.6%, and 16.4%.
 These models are run both with and without time-varying covariates and substantive results are consistent.

 To facilitate the interpretation of the three-way interaction term and to interpret statistical significance, I present estimated effect sizes in Table 5, separated by period, Section 5 coverage, and whether the place annexed in that period.
 These estimates are derived by running each model multiple times, varying each time which level of the independent variables is the reference category.
 For example, by setting the reference category to pre-Shelby, non-Section 5 coverage, the coefficient of the annexation term is therefore the estimated effect size of annexation for non-Section 5 places prior to invalidation.

-Table 5.
-Effect Sizes of Annexation by Section 5 Coverage and Period
+[Please insert Table 5 approximately here]